Thriving in a Health Attention Economy: Health from First Principles

 Across physiology and psychology, the same rule applies.
 When the block is removed, the system recalibrates on its own.
 The fatigue, anxiety, and insomnia resolve because the reason for their persistence is gone.

 Even advanced functional medicine reverts to managed care when test results automatically map to supplement protocols.
-The reasoning stays mechanical: “the lab says this, so take that.”
+The reasoning stays mechanistic: “the lab says this, so take that.”
 The dependency remains.

 Removing blocks requires a different assumption.
-The body is intelligent but obstructed, not broken.
+The body is intelligent and obstructed, not broken.
 When what stands in the way is cleared, health resumes without further management.

 Four: Explainable Mechanisms Over Unverifiable Modalities